j0sh21/DoxBox/docs/en/app.md

 Within `app.py`, you'll find definitions for key classes and functions that collectively build up the application's front-end.
 This includes:

 - **AppState**: A class designed for managing the application's state, allowing for dynamic updates and interactions within the GUI.
+It uses a `stateChanged` signal to notify other parts of the application when the state changes, promoting a reactive design where the UI can adjust based on the current application state.
 - **VendingMachineDisplay**: A custom `QWidget` subclass that acts as the main container for the application's UI elements, organizing them into a coherent and functional layout.

+## State Handling

+The `AppState` class is central to the application's state management.
+It holds a `state` variable that reflects the current condition or mode of the application.
+Changes to this state are propagated through the `stateChanged` signal, enabling other components, especially the UI, to react and update accordingly.
+This approach decouples the state management from the UI logic, enhancing modularity and maintainability.

+## Socket Programming and Server-Client Communication

+The application features a server component that listens for incoming connections using Python's `socket` library.
+The `start_server` function initializes this server, which awaits messages from clients.
+Upon receiving a message, the `handle_client_connection` function processes it and updates the `AppState`, leveraging the state management system to reflect changes in the UI dynamically.
+This server-client setup allows for remote or automated control over the application, ideal for kiosk-like or vending machine scenarios.

 ## Key Features